spacelift-io/user-documentation/docs/vendors/terraform/terraform-provider.md

 If you want to share data between stacks, please consider programmatically creating and attaching [contexts](../../concepts/configuration/context.md).

-{% hint style="info" %}
+!!! info
     Programmatically generated stacks and contexts can still be manually augmented, for example by setting extra elements of the environment.
 Thanks to the magic of Terraform, these will simply be invisible to (and thus not disturbed by) your resource definitions.
-{% endhint %}

 ## Boundaries of programmatic management